DannyO96/DataCollectionPipeLine/README.md

 Have implemented the dataframe to json pandas method to locally store my dataframes in a date time sensitive manner.
 I have also implemented urllib retrive to download images from the src link from the image tag of the html element corresponding to the image.

+After rethinking my page object model to improve the efficiency of my program i need to separate the page scraping methods and create a method to assert the type of product page before the link is scraped